banzaicode/bcode-seed-netcore-api/README.md

 environment-specific file like `appsettings.Development.json` based on the value of the `ASPNETCORE_ENVIRONMENT` environment variable.

+## Error Handling

+Unhandled exceptions are routed to a dedicated `/error` endpoint by `app.UseExceptionHandler("/error")`.
+The endpoint returns an RFC 7807 problem response, ensuring clients receive consistent JSON error details.

 ## Testing

 This repository already includes a small xUnit test project located in `BcodeSeed.Tests`.
 Run the tests with: